Xi-CAM/Xi-cam/docs/source/workflow.md

 ## What Is a Workflow?

-In Xi-CAM, a `Workflow` is a graph-like structure that represents a sequence of one or more `OperationPlugins` to execute.
+In Xi-CAM, a `Workflow` is represents a sequence of one or more `OperationPlugins` to execute.
 Basically, it allows you to process data through some pipeline of operations.
 Multiple operations can be linked together in a `Workflow`, provided that the connection between any two operations is compatible (based on inputs and outputs).